 Warner College of Natural Resources is committed to exemplifying and embodying Colorado State University’s Principles of Community: inclusion, integrity, respect, service, and social justice – and working diligently toward inclusive excellence.

-Warner College joins the University in defining diversity in the broadest possible sense, inclusive of age, culture, different ideas and perspectives, disability, ethnicity, first generation status, familial status, gender identity and expression, geographic background, marital status, national origin, race, religious and spiritual beliefs (or lack thereof), national origin, race, sex, sexual orientation, socioeconomic status, and veteran status.
+Warner College joins the University in defining diversity in the broadest possible sense, inclusive of age, culture, different ideas and perspectives, disability, ethnicity, first generation status, familial status, gender identity and expression, geographic background, marital status, religious and spiritual beliefs (or lack thereof), national origin, race, sex, sexual orientation, socioeconomic status, and veteran status.

 Warner College aims to go beyond standard representation diversity to transformational diversity, which means changing our approach as an institution, building relationships and understanding diverse populations.
 We are instilling an inclusive mindset and promoting mindfulness of diversity through strategic methods.